 Whereas CFRA’s unpaid leave can last up to 12 weeks, UPL wage replacement benefits can only last up to 8 weeks.
 Employees can elect to enjoy the benefits of both UPL and the CFRA all at once, or they can break it up over the first year following their child’s birth, adoption, or foster care placement (though your employer may require you to take the leave in two-week stints).

 Will I return to my normal duties on the job after my paternity leave?

 California is exceptionally protective of employee’s right to return to work following paternity leave.
 Employers must reinstate employees to the same or a similar position to the one they had.
 Even if the employee is no longer qualified for the position for any reason, the employer must provide reasonable time for the employee to fulfill any requirements.
 These protections follow even if an employee was replaced or the position was restructured out of existence.
 For example, if a person worked as a corporate manager at a specific location, their employer must find an analogous position for the employee, complete with comparable compensation, benefits, responsibilities, schedule, status, etc.; the company cannot simply place the employee as a low-level employee 100 miles from where they once worked.

 How do I request paternity leave?

-Pride Legal advises California employees to give a minimum of 30 days’ notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
-This way, an employer cannot deny one’s CFRA leave for not being asked in time.
+California employees should give a minimum of 30 days’ notice to their employer when requesting paternity leave for a foreseeable event, such as adoption, birth, or foster placement.
+This way, an employer cannot deny the request for CFRA or FMLA leave for insufficient notice.